v0lta/Jax-Wavelet-Toolbox/README.rst

 Testing
 -------
-Tests are handled by ``tox``.
+Unit tests are handled by ``tox``.
 Clone the repository and run it with the following:

 .. code-block:: sh